ScottMcMac/parakeetv2API/README.md

 # parakeetv2API

 This project will serve parakeet-tdt-0.6b-v2 as an OpenAI API compatable transcription endpoint (e.g. http://0.0.0.0:8005/v1/audio/transcriptions).
 It will use Python and FastAPI to create the API.
 Eventually the goal is to make it easy to deploy via LXC and Docker.
-For now we are just deploying via python.
+For now, we are just creating the Python code to serve the API.

 Users will be able to connect to the API, submit an audio file, and recieve a transcription.

+## Environment Setup

 We need two python packages to run this code `nemo_toolkit["asr"]` and `cuda-python>=12.3`

-I set it up as follows:
+I set up a conda environment as follows:

 ```
+sudo apt install build-essential cmake libprotoc-dev protobuf-compiler ffmpeg
 conda create -n nemo python=3.11
 conda activate nemo
 pip install -U nemo_toolkit["asr"]
 pip install cuda-python>=12.3
 ```

+**This is where I've stopped.
+More packages may be needed as we develop the project.**

+## How the server will work

+This code must be run on a machine with an NVIDIA GPU to run the model.

+The user should be able to specify the following

+- Whether to listen on just `localhost` or `0.0.0.0`
+- Which GPU to use if more than one are available (e.g. 0-3 if 4 NVIDIA GPUs are present)
+- The port on which to listen (default to 8005)

-Steps the server will take when initialized
+### Steps the server will take when initialized

-To prepare to recieve, convert and transcribe audio, the following should be run on startup:
+To prepare to recieve and transcribe audio, the following should be run on startup:

 ```
 import nemo.collections.asr as nemo_asr
 asr_model = nemo_asr.models.ASRModel.from_pretrained(model_name="nvidia/parakeet-tdt-0.6b-v2")
 output = asr_model.transcribe(['./tests/audio_files/test_wav_16000Hz_mono.wav'])
-print(output[0].text)
+output = asr_model.transcribe(['./tests/audio_files/test_wav_16000Hz_mono_32bit.wav']) # Ensure model is ready for non 16-bit files
+output = asr_model.transcribe(['./tests/audio_files/test_flac_8000Hz_mono.flac'])
 ```

+The model should stay loaded to be ready for fast responses.

-Steps the server will take in response to a request:
+### Steps the server will take in response to a request

 - Check if the inputs are valid as specified below and return informative errors if now.
-- Check if submitted file is valid type: flac, mp3, mp4, mpeg, mpga, m4a, ogg, wav, or webm
+    - For checking valid file types first check if the extension is one of the valid inputs flac, mp3, mp4, mpeg, mpga, m4a, ogg, wav, or webm.
+Then, check if they contain valid audio data recognized by ffmpeg.
 - Check if submitted file is a type that works with parakeet-tdt-0.6b-v2: 16kHz, mono, .wav or .flac
     - If not, use ffmpeg to convert to 16kHz, mono, .wav
 - Return the appropriate response (described below)

-The above should return `The quick-brown fox jumped over the lazy dog.`

-Need to ensure model starts loaded and stays loaded and is always ready for fast transcription:

-Use python 3.11 environment.

-may need `sudo apt install build-essential cmake libprotoc-dev protobuf-compiler ffmpeg` before setting up environment

-"The quick brown fox jumped over the lazy dog." case insensitive and ignore punctuation.

-Need to make sure the model stays loaded at all times.
+- Clean up (e.g. delete any cached files)

 # Handling Requests

 The OpenAI API specification allows for several items in the request body when making requests to `https://api.openai.com/v1/audio/transcriptions`.
-Here is how our server will handle each of them when requests are made to `serveraddress:port/v1/audio/transcriptions`.:
+Below is how our server will handle each of them when requests are made to `serveraddress:port/v1/audio/transcriptions`.:

 ## file